 Power supply: Another critical aspect not to neglect.
 Most private houses do not have sufficient power to supply electricity for the many outlets required for a wedding: catering facilities, marquee, sound equipment, extra lighting and potentially extra heating.
 Ask all your suppliers how much watt power they need and check with the house contract.
 If it falls short, you will need to rent a generator or ask for a temporary box to be installed.
 Give yourself plenty of time to do that, it’s not a last minute decision.

 Appearance: Last but not least, get the house and the garden in shape.
-They are the main stage of your big day, and should be spotless: tidy house, repairs made, manicured lawns, tended flowerbeds etc.
+They are the main stage of your big day, and should be spotless: tidy house, furnace repair service, manicured lawns, tended flowerbeds etc.

 Support: Remember you won’t be able to rely on the venue staff, during the preparation and on the day, so get as much help as possible, delegate to friends and family, and surround yourself with reliable and skilled vendors.
 If you did not have a wedding planner to accompany you all the way through the organisation, may be should you contemplate hiring one to manage the day.
 So coordinating suppliers, overseeing the set up of the ceremony and the reception, put into place the contingency plan, or dealing with unexpected problems, will be down to them and you can enjoy your big day.